AndreasMadsen/endpoint/README.md

 ## Documentation

-`endpoint` is a `WriteStream` there converts a stream to a buffer or an array of object, it also collectes stream errors.
+`endpoint` is a `WriteStream` there converts a stream to a buffer or an array of object, it also collectes stream errors from the source.

 **Collect a buffer stream intro a single buffer:**